loboramiro/stat418-finalproject/README.md

 The app returns:

 - Predicted probability of a labor action in the selected state and sector
-- Recent labor actions (2021–2025)
+- Recent labor actions in the selected state and sector (2021–2025)
-- Full labor action dataset
-- Plot of historical labor action trends
+- Plot of historical labor action trends in the selected state